WhatsApp Contact

 If you experience a spill on your Persian rug, acting quickly to prevent further damage is essential.
 Avoid using soap or bleach, as they may cause harm.
 Instead, start by gently blotting the spill with paper towels, starting from the outside and working toward the center.
 This will prevent the fall from spreading.
 To protect the rug's backing, place paper towels underneath the spill to soak up any excess liquid.
 It's best to use only water for cleaning spills for valuable or antique Persian rugs.
 If a stain persists and water isn't enough, seek the help of a professional with experience in handling Persian rugs.
 They can remove the stain without damaging the carpet.

-Preserving the beauty, originality, quality, and value of genuine, handmade Oriental rugs requires special care and cleaning.
-This is especially crucial when dealing with antique Oriental rugs, as they are highly vulnerable to damage from vacuuming and other cleaning techniques.
-Following these steps to vacuum your Oriental carpet carefully, you can maintain its appearance and extend its lifespan.
+For those passionate about premium natural material rugs, taking proper care and cleaning measures is essential to preserve the beauty, originality, quality, and value of genuine, handmade Oriental rugs.
+This is especially important when dealing with antique Oriental rugs, which are highly vulnerable to damage from vacuuming and other cleaning techniques.
+To maintain your Oriental carpet's appearance and extend its lifespan, follow these simple steps.

 STEP ONE